toolisticon/cute/README.md

 - simple, but powerful fluent api
 - almost dependency-less - just one runtime dependencies (to spiap-api, will be removed soon)
 - supports all Java versions 6,7,8,>=9
-- supported by most IDEs and compilers (Intellij, Eclipse, NetBeans)
+- supported by most IDEs and compilers

 # How does it work?
 Simply add the following dependencies to your project to be able to use this testing framework.